 Even so, there are plenty of other ways to experience Atlanta's culture without breaking the bank.
 Here are 20 ideas for free things to do in Atlanta.

-And If you're looking for even more ways to save, check out this guide to affordable attractions in metro Atlanta, as well as tips for saving at the Georgia Aquarium, Zoo Atlanta and the World of Coca-Cola.
+And If you're looking for even more ways to save, check out some affordable attractions in metro Atlanta, as well as tips for saving money at the Georgia Aquarium, Zoo Atlanta and the World of Coca-Cola.

 Whether you’re soaking in the summer heat or celebrating the fall breeze, Piedmont Park is one of Atlanta’s best destinations to enjoy time outdoors.
 With tennis courts, a swimming pool, a dog park and more, there is something for everyone in the family to enjoy while getting picturesque views of Atlanta’s famous skyline.